 - Wave Energy - Capturing energy from waves with a point absorber buoy, surface attenuator, oscillating water column, or overtopping device.

-Wind Energy Development: The act of harnessing naturally occuring wind with turbines.
+Wind Energy Development: The act of harnessing naturally occurring wind with turbines.

 Advantages to the Tethys Development Platform